kingdonb/cdcongitopscon2023-slides/slides.md

 # What is Spin?

-* Fermyon "Serverless" framework
+* "Serverless" framework
 * Test locally

+# What is Spin?

+* "Serverless" framework
+* Test locally
 * Run on Fermyon Cloud

+# What is Spin?

+* "Serverless" framework
+* Test locally
 * (Run on Hippo Factory)
   * This is OSS Summit!

 # What is Spin?

-* Fermyon "Serverless" framework
+* "Serverless" framework
 * Test locally
 * Run on Fermyon Cloud
 * (Run on Hippo Factory)